Submission and assessment

 Practical aspects

-The supervisor and the doctoral student are responsible for the practical aspects of organising the first deliberation.
-If certain members of the Examination Board are attending through video conferencing, they should contact the faculty’s ICT services sufficiently in advance.
+The supervisor and the doctoral student are responsible for the practical aspects of organising the first assessment.
+If certain members of the Examination Board are attending through video conferencing, this is indicated in Plato.
+The chair of the Examination Board takes care of the distribution of the video link.

 Public defence

-The supervisor and the doctoral student are responsible for the practical aspects of organising the public defence (booking and preparing the room, possible requests for video conferencing, catering, possible reception afterwards, etc.).
+The supervisor and the doctoral student are responsible for the practical aspects of organising the public defence (booking and setting up the room, possible requests for video conferencing, catering, possible reception afterwards, etc.).

 Travel and accommodation expenses by the external members of the Examination Board

-For practical issues regarding travel and accommodation expenses by the external members of the Examination Board one can contact the administrative supervisor responsible of the dissertation.
+For practical issues regarding travel and accommodation expenses by the external members of the Examination Board, please contact the administrative supervisor responsible of the dissertation.

 Gowns

-At the faculty of Arts and Philosophy, it is customary for the Examination Board members to wear a gown (if they are authorised), but this custom is not mandatory.
-The decision often lies with the doctoral student.
-To borrow gowns in the colours of the faculty, please contact logistiek.lw@ugent.be.
-The gowns can be collected at the Front Office (Blandijnberg 2, Room 100.016).
-To this end, the supervisor will take the initiative.
+At the faculty of Arts and Philosophy, it is customary for the Examination Board members to wear a gown (if they are authorised to do so), but this custom is not mandatory.
+The choice is often left to the doctoral student.
+Gowns in faculty colours can be reserved and collected at the Front Office (Blandijnberg 2, Room 100.016, contact address: logistiek.lw@ugent.be).
+The administrative supervisor responsible will take the initiative for this.

 Beret and gift from the faculty

-The Faculty Student Administration (FSA) will deliver the beret and the gift from the faculty of the doctoral student who has passed, to the chair of the Examination Board.
+The faculty’s beret and gift for the doctoral student who has passed is collected from the Faculty Student Administration (FSA) by the chair of the Examination Board.